Zarcolio/splitfqdn/README.md

 ```
 But using the -321 option, everything under the second level domain is return by %3:
 ```
-echo www1.www2.google.co.uk | splitxld "%3 is the full subdomain of %2.%1" -321
+echo www1.www2.google.co.uk | splitfqdn "%3 is the full subdomain of %2.%1" -321
 ```
 This results in:
 ```